Creation, deconstruction, and evaluation of a biochemistry animation

 Additional Committee Member 4Jamie Mohler

-- Film, Television and Digital Media not elsewhere classified
+- Screen and digital media not elsewhere classified